gipsi/code.log/August2017.md

   Reflected a bit on using Brackets editor and JSLint.
 Made a Random Excuse Generator with Mozzila Thimble, an html/css/JavaScript    project.
 * link: https://thimbleprojects.org/gipsi/301378

+... and changed and resized my website landing page images using paint.net.

 * 2017-08-01 #100DaysOfCode #301DaysOfCode #100DaysOfJavascript #FreeCodeCamp #MDN